rajvirsinghbenipal/VoiceUS/content/english/news/United Airlines Tech Glitch Grounds Flights Nationwide.md

 The problem originated in the **weight and balance system**, a critical piece of software that ensures aircraft are safely loaded before takeoff.
 Without it, planes cannot legally or safely depart.

-> “We experienced a temporary outage in a system that calculates weight and balance,” United said in an official statement.
-“Out of an abundance of caution, we held all aircraft at their origin airports until the issue was resolved.”
+> We experienced a temporary outage in a system that calculates weight and balance,” United said in an official statement.
+“Out of an abundance of caution, we held all aircraft at their origin airports until the issue was resolved.

 Unlike typical IT problems, this issue directly affected flight operations and required coordination between airport crews, pilots, and airline dispatchers.